 The Brooklyn College Library also boasts an impressive Archives and Special Collections Division.
 Some highlights include the Robert L. Hess Collection, comprised of some of some 5,000 volumes, which documents the colonial period of the Horn of Africa, dating from the late 18th to the mid-twentieth centuries.
 The Kaplan Boxing Archive, valued at nearly 3 million dollars, is the newest addition to our special collections, providing a rare glimpse into the history of America via the lives and careers of both famous and obscure combatants within the squared circle.
 Also soon to be added is a collection of papers from famed Brooklyn College alumnus and Harvard Law Professor Alan Dershowitz.
 The Library also offers, in conjunction with the Department of History, CUNY's only undergraduate minor in Archival Studies and Community Documentation.

 The Brooklyn College Library never stands still.
-Already in 2010, with the support of President Karen L. Gould, we added a laptop loan program and expanded our hours.
 Recently, we have unveiled online information literacy tutorials, and other new initiatives are added constantly.
 Our greatest strength is our progressive, energetic, enthusiastic library faculty and professional staff, who deliver both the College’s library and academic computing programs.
 They are deeply committed to delivering strong resources and innovative services in a creative and supportive environment that supports teaching, learning, and research in all its forms.

 As you browse our home page, you will get a good idea of what the Brooklyn College Library and Office of Academic Information Technology is all about.
 The Library's most recent annual report is also available for your perusal.
 If there's something you'd like to know that we've left out, please contact me -- I would be very glad to hear from you.